nazdridoy/ngpt/docs/usage/cli_config.md

 - `recursive-chunk` - Process large diffs in chunks with recursive analysis if needed (default: false)
 - `diff` - Path to diff file to use instead of staged git changes
 - `chunk-size` - Number of lines per chunk when chunking is enabled (default: 200)
+- `analyses-chunk-size` - Number of lines per chunk when recursively chunking analyses (default: 200)
+- `max-msg-lines` - Maximum number of lines in commit message before condensing (default: 20)
-- `max-depth` - Maximum recursion depth for recursive chunking (default: 3)
+- `max-recursion-depth` - Maximum recursion depth for recursive chunking and message condensing (default: 3)

 ### Git Commit Message Options Details